-Mustang Fried Potatoes
+Mustang Fried Potatoes (or Timur Potatoes)

-Mustang Fried Aloo is a famous potato dish from Nepal’s Mustang district, known for its unique taste and texture.
-Made using local, high-altitude
+Mustang Fried Potatoes (or Timur Potatoes) is a famous potato dish from Nepal’s Mustang district, known for its unique taste and texture.
+Made by using local, high-altitude potatoes, which are smaller, firmer, and more flavorful than regular ones.

-Mustang potatoes, which are smaller, firmer, and more flavorful than regular ones, the potatoes are boiled, sliced or halved, then deep-fried or pan-fried until golden and crispy.
-They’re usually served with
+The potatoes are boiled, sliced or halved, then deep-fried or pan-fried until golden and crispy.
+They’re usually served with salt, chili powder, timur (Sichuan pepper) and sometimes yak cheese or achar (pickles).

-salt, chili powder, timur (Sichuan pepper), and sometimes yak cheese or aachar.
 It’s a simple yet iconic dish, especially popular among trekkers and locals in the Himalayan region.

 Ingredients